-If you or a loved one have suffered an injury due to an implanted port, then you may be owed compensation.
-At Holman Schiavone Law, LLC we offer a free case evaluation to all personal injury victims.
+If you or a loved one has suffered an injury due to an implanted port, then you may be owed compensation.
+At Holman Schiavone, LLC we offer a free case evaluation to all personal injury victims.
 Contact our law firm today at 816-320-6108 and find out whether you may be owed compensation.

 An experienced personal injury attorney is waiting for your call.

-Contact Holman Schiavone Law, LLC Today For Experienced Representation in Missouri
+Contact Holman Schiavone, LLC Today For Experienced Representation in Missouri

 Our attorneys have the skills, resources, and experience to assess the short and long-term consequences of your injury, such as your medical bills, lost wages, and ongoing pain and suffering.
 We take a personalized approach and will work out the extent of your injuries and the effect they will have on your life.
 Whether your case requires negotiation of a fair settlement or fighting on your behalf at trial, we will aggressively pursue compensation for your needs now and in the future.